-The Town has made available frames to display four, 4 feet by 8 feet sign boards to publicize events benefiting or open to the general public.
+The Town of Wayland ("Town") has made available four frames to display 4 feet by 8 feet signs to publicize events benefiting or open to Wayland residents.
 The frames are located on Route 20 at the Weston town line, Route 20 at the intersection of Routes 27 and 126, the intersection of Old Connecticut Path and Routes 126 and 27, and the Cochituate Fire Station at the corner of East Plain Street.
-The following procedures govern the use of these sign boards.
+The following procedures govern the use of these signboards.